Sign in

 3.9.
 Can nylon be injection molded?

-Yes, nylon can be injection molded.
-Nylon is well-suited for injection molding due to its ability to flow easily under high pressure and its ability to form strong, durable parts with consistent dimensional accuracy.
+Yes, nylon is suitable for injection molding due to its ability to flow under pressure and form durable parts.
+It is commonly used for applications like automotive parts and gears.

 3.10.
 Is nylon conductive?

-The company is the world’s best nylon 6 yarn supplier.
-We are your one-stop shop for all needs.
-Our staff are highly-specialized and will help you find the product you need.
+Our company is a leading nylon 6 yarn supplier, making us your one-stop shop for all your needs.
+Our specialized staff can assist you in finding the products you require.

 Comments